Last update in December 2012

 IRSN took an interest in the effects of low doses of ionising radiation very early on.
 Its research in this area was formalised in 2001 with the ENVIRHOM program.
 IRSN's interest has since grown and it now has a more specific area of research: 'The effects of low dose ionising radiation during chronic exposure situations'.
 This area of research concerns the human population groups which are exposed (public, workers) and animal and plant biodiversity.
-This is the framework in which the ENVIRHOM program has developed.
-The programme comprises two areas to cover environmental and health concerns: Envirhom-Éco, which looks at the consequences for the environment, and ENVIRHOM-Santé, which looks at the effects on humans.
+This was the framework in which the ENVIRHOM program has developed.
+The programme comprised two areas to cover environmental and health concerns: Envirhom-Éco, which looked at the consequences for the environment, and ENVIRHOM-Santé, which looked at the effects on humans.

 for human health, to identify, on the basis of experimental models, the biological effects of radionuclides on the main physiological functions (central nervous system, immune system, reproductive system, etc.) of human beings and the possible dysfunctions caused,